eero-lehtinen/keyboard-layout/readme.md

 # Modified Finnish Keyboard Layout for Programmers

 Inspired by https://github.com/ruohola/finner.
 Finner layout includes a lot of modifications (AltGr combined with almost any key produces a special character) and uses a US board as a base.
-This layout does the relevant modifications without touching anything else.
+This layout only does the relevant modifications without touching anything else.

 Modifications:
 - `~` and `` ` `` are moved to the left of 1.